proc7ts/fun-events/README.md

 ### `OnDomEvent`

-A DOM event listener registration function interface.
+A DOM event listener registrar function interface.
 It extends `OnEvent` interface with the following properties:

 #### `capture`

-A DOM event listener registrar derived from this one that enables event capturing by default.
+An `OnDomEvent` sender derived from this one that enables event capturing by default.

 This corresponds to specifying `true` or `{ capture: true }` as a second argument to `EventTarget.addEventListener()`.